ROR basics

 What is ROR?

-The Research Organization Registry (ROR) (pronounced "roar") is a global, community-led registry of open persistent identifiers for research organizations.
+The Research Organization Registry (ROR) (pronounced "roar") is a global, community-led, curated registry of open persistent identifiers for research organizations.
 ROR makes it easy for anyone or any system to disambiguate research organization affiliations and connect research organizations to researchers and research outputs.

 ROR is the first and only organization identifier that is openly available (CC0 data available via an open REST API and public data dump), specifically focused on identifying affiliations in scholarly metadata, developed as a community initiative to meet community use cases, and designed to be integrated into open scholarly infrastructure.
-It is the default organization identifier supported in Crossref DOI metadata, DataCite DOI metadata, and ORCID.
+It is the preferred organization identifier of Crossref, DataCite, and ORCID.

 Tools and services

-ROR can be used in any system where affiliation data is collected or consumed.
+ROR can be used in any system where research organization information is collected or distributed.
 ROR is therefore useful for any stakeholders who need to track research by institution, including publishers, repositories, funders, and research administrators.
 See a list of current integrations.

 Governance